saidst/external-dns/docs/tutorials/azure-private-dns.md

-# Set up External-DNS for Azure Private DNS
+# Set up ExternalDNS for Azure Private DNS

-This tutorial describes how to setup External-DNS for managing records in Azure Private DNS.
+This tutorial describes how to setup ExternalDNS for managing records in Azure Private DNS.
-It assumes to deploy External-DNS as a container Kubernetes.
+It assumes to deploy ExternalDNS as a container Kubernetes.

 >Note: With Azure Private DNS we refer to the successor of the private-zone functionality in Azure DNS, which is a separate, independent product.